|

 professor of practice.

-The UA class will be led by Stacy Butler ('02), director of the UA's Innovation for Justice program.
+Stacy Butler ('02), director of the UA's Innovation for Justice program.
 Kimball D. Parker, LawX director and president of Parsons Behle Lab, will lead the LawX initiative.
 Both classes focus on improving access to justice with the use of design thinking, systems thinking, technology and interdisciplinary collaboration.

 To tackle the overwhelming eviction problem, 12 Innovation for Justice students and six LawX students will utilize a design thinking approach throughout the fall semester to understand why tenants disengage with the civil legal system, identify innovative approaches to educating and engaging tenants, and develop strategies for delivering possible solutions into the hands of those who need help most.